ExchangeUnion/docs/Market Maker Guide.md

 └──────────┴───────────────┴────────────────────────────┴───────────────────────────────┘
 ```

 Issue a regular limit order with e.g. `sell 0.1 btc/usdt 7171` to sell 0.1 btc for a price of 7171 USDT per BTC.
-If you order was matched, settlement shouldn't take longer than a couple of seconds.
+If your order was matched, settlement shouldn't take longer than a couple of seconds.

 ```
 mainnet > sell 0.1 btc/usdt 7171